East-Central Minnesota Pride

-East-Central Minnesota Pride is the yearly celebration of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) residents in the rural area near Pine City, Minnesota, United States.
-At the time of its inception, it was the first rural community in the U.S. to hold a Pride It was also the first pride gathering held outside of a metropolitan area in Minnesota.
-The celebration is held during the first weekend in June in Pine City, Minnesota.
+East-Central Minnesota Pride is an annual celebration of lesbian, gay, bisexual, transgender, and queer (LGBTQ) residents in the rural area near Pine City, Minnesota, United States.
+At the time of its inception, it was the first rural community in the U.S. to hold a Pride celebration.
+It was also the first pride gathering held outside of a metropolitan area in Minnesota.
+The celebration is held during the first weekend in June.